design-first/system-runtime/README.md

 System Runtime has a micro NoSQL Database that stores your components and you can export/import them into another System Runtime NoSQL Database.

-Thanks to System Runtime NoSQL Database, you can compose your model with an another one.
+Thanks to System Runtime NoSQL Database, you can compose your system with an another system.

 #### A workflow engine